mdmtk/docs/edge/source/guide/csp/access.md

   <tr>
     <td>Full Access</td>
     <td>"1"</td>
-	<td>The device user will be allowed to access the full capabilities of the in-device System Settings Menu.</td>
+	<td>This value will cause the device user to be allowed to access the full capabilities of the in-device System Settings Menu.</td>
   </tr>
   <tr>
     <td>Reduced Access</td>
     <td>"2"</td>
-	<td>The device user will be allowed to access only a reduced set of the capabilities of the in-device System Settings Menu (Display, Volume, About)</td>
+	<td>This value will cause the device user to be allowed to access only a reduced set of the capabilities of the in-device System Settings Menu (Display, Volume, About)</td>
   </tr>
 </table>
 </div>